 Prayer Prompt: This request came in a recent Vision Beyond Borders Weekly Update email:

 “Emergency Update: The Southeast Asian border has tightened extremely and we are currently dealing with great opposition.
 Please, please pray for the safety of our contacts, for the church in SE Asia, and for border crossings.
 Rally any pray warriors you may know and ask them to pray for the situation as well.
 May the Lord open doors in this region and show us a way to bring Bibles to the persecuted church despite these critical circumstances!”
 Pray and sign up for their free VBB newsletter to stay up to date with their ministry of sharing God’s Word behind closed borders.

-COMING UP: Join us next time for another unique Christian Short Story by D.I.
-Telbat, a NEW Father’s Day Short Story, “A Father’s Day Memory Lives On“!
+COMING UP: Join us next time for a NEW Father’s Day Short Story by D.I.
+Telbat, “A Father’s Day Memory Lives On“!